Conformal invariance in random cluster models. II. Full scaling limit as a branching SLE: A priori bounds for exploration trees and loop ensembles

 \subsection{A priori bounds for trees}

-It is straightforward to extend the convergence of a single branch to that of many, but fixed number of, branches.
-Below we present an argument which shows that a tree with fixed, large number of branches is close to the full tree with uniformly high probability.
+It is straightforward to extend the convergence to many, but fixed number of, branches by using the result of a single branch $n$ times and then using the union bound of probabilities.
+Consequently, we find that the probability that $n$ branches whose target points are in a compact subset of $\disc$, each belong to a compact subset $K$ of $C([0,\infty))$ has probability greater than $1-\eps$.
+It remains to be shown that a tree with fixed, large number of branches is close to the full tree with uniformly high probability.